Neon Lights History And The Rise Of LED Lighting

 Though LED lights have been around almost as long as neon lights, they didn’t begin seeing use as a replacement for neon until the late 1960s.
 Though LEDs had been used as a replacement for neon before that point, they were far too expensive for practical use.
 In 1968, however, Hewlett-Packard and Monsanto began mass-producing LED lights.

 Though the first LED lights were exclusively red, more colors became available as the years progressed.
 Sometime in the early 2000s, people began putting colorful LEDs in tube-shaped lights.
-This eventually led to the creation of LED lights that perfectly mimicked neon lights in 2023.
+This eventually led to the creation of LED lights that perfectly mimicked neon lights in the modern marketplace.

 Since LED neon signs are quieter, more affordable, and easier to maintain than traditional neon, they are quickly rising to popularity.
 To get ahead of this trend and own LED neon lights of your own, visit echoneon.com to check out their selection of neon signs.